-To achieve the best possible outcomes for you it is essential that you attend appointments as discussed with your therapist.
-Please ensure you arrive on time or early for your appointment to ensure you receive maximal benefit.
+We are unable to extend appointment times, we therefore ask that you arrive on time or early for your appointment to ensure you receive maximum benefit.
 If you are late to the appointment, full fees will still apply, and we will conclude the appointment as per the booking time.

-Late cancellations (that is, if cancellation occurs within 48 hours of the scheduled appointment) and non-attendance without notice of cancellation may result in 100% of the invoice being charged which SpeechEase Speech Therapy may apply with discretion.
 Please note, most funding sources do not cover late cancelled or non-attended appointments.
-This is especially true for Medicare and Private Health funds.
+This is especially true for Medicare and Private Health Funds.
 In this instance, you will be required to pay for the full session fee privately.
-If you receive NDIS funding, late cancelled or non-attended appointments can be claimed from your NDIS plan.
+If you receive NDIS funding, late cancelled or non-attended appointments can be claimed from your NDIS Plan.

 If late cancellations or non-attended appointments become a regular occurrence, further discussions will be had about the suitability of therapy and your appointment time or frequency may be changed.